Early December 2007 North American winter storm: Midwest

 The storm moved into the Corn Belt in the morning of December 1, affecting the states of Nebraska, South Dakota, Kansas, Iowa, and Missouri.
 The storm produced a wintry mix across much of the region, including significant icing due to freezing rain of up to three-quarters of an inch (near 20 mm) thick locally in Iowa and Nebraska.
 Icing on the runways shut down Des Moines International Airport for several hours, after an American Airlines flight with 44 passengers skidded off a taxiway.
 Several events were also canceled throughout the day across much of the area.
 In Iowa, several presidential campaigns were forced to cancel events, including a rally near Des Moines by Bill Clinton for his wife, presidential hopeful Hillary Clinton, as well as three campaign stops planned by presidential hopeful Mitt Romney in southern Iowa.
 Most areas of Iowa saw about a half an inch of ice, with isolated reports as high as 2 in.
 The storm knocked out power to as much as 65,000 customers in Iowa, according to MidAmerican.

 The storm moved into Illinois and Wisconsin in the afternoon of December 1.
 An inch or two of snow fell in many areas, before a wintry mix of icy precipitation (up to a half-inch of ice accumulation) made things even more treacherous.
 Numerous highway accidents were reported, resulting in three deaths in Wisconsin and one in Illinois, as well as numerous injuries.
 In addition, a Mesa Airlines plane with 25 passengers slid off the runway at Dane County Regional Airport in Madison, but no injuries were reported.
 400 flights were canceled at Chicago's O'Hare International Airport, 28 at Midway International Airport and dozens more at Milwaukee's General Mitchell International Airport.
 At the height of the storm, 140,000 customers were without power in Illinois, due to the storm.

 In Madison, the University of Wisconsin–Madison’s Department of Atmospheric and Oceanic Sciences department postponed its annual Solstice Party.

 The storm also affected parts of Michigan, where three traffic deaths were reported, and Indiana, where one member of the Purdue University ice hockey team was killed and seven others were injured when the team van overturned 20 mi southwest of Lafayette.
 Nearly 8 in fell over parts of Lower Michigan (with higher amount towards the Upper Peninsula) along with one-quarter of an inch of ice.

-Farther north, portions of North Dakota, Minnesota, northern Wisconsin, and northern Michigan received between 6-12 inches of snow.
+Farther north, portions of North Dakota, Minnesota, northern Wisconsin, and northern Michigan received between 6 and 12 inches of snow.
 20 in of snow fell in Grand Marais on the north shore of Lake Superior, and a December 1st record of 10.3 in was reported at Duluth.
 In the Twin Cities metropolitan area, 4 to 8 in were reported across the area.
 Snow emergencies were declared for both Minneapolis and St. Paul.
 The Minnesota State Patrol reported 338 accidents, but no fatalities.
 In North Dakota, numerous traffic accidents were reported, including one fatality.